BNasmith/PTForsyth/PTFWorkofChrist.md

 present day that the Church is under a cloud.
-You cannot take any division of it, in any country of the world, without feeling that that

-GOD'S SACRIFICE AND MAN'S 5

-is so.
-Therefore I will begin by making quite a bold statement ; and I should be quite prepared, given time and opportunity, to devote a whole week to making it good.
+You cannot take any division of it, in any country of the world, without feeling that that [5]{.pagenum} is so.
+Therefore I will begin by making quite a bold statement; and I should be quite prepared, given time and opportunity, to devote a whole week to making it good.
 The statement is that the Church of Christ is the greatest and finest product of human history.
 It is the greatest thing in the universe.
-That is in com- plete defiance of the general view and tendency of society at the present moment.
+That is in complete defiance of the general view and tendency of society at the present moment.
 I say the
-Church is the greatest and finest product of human history ; because it is not really a product of human history, but the product of the Holy Spirit within history.
+Church is the greatest and finest product of human history; because it is not really a product of human history, but the product of the Holy Spirit within history.
 It stands for the new creation, the New Humanity, and it has that in trust.
 The man who has a slight acquaintance with history is ready to bridle at a statement like that.
-He says : " Consider what the Roman
+He says: "Consider what the Roman
-Church has done ; consider how obscurantist many sections of the Protestant Church are ; consider the ineffectual position of the Church in modern civilisation and what nonsense to talk about the Church as the greatest and finest product of human history!"
+Church has done; consider how obscurantist many sections of the Protestant Church are; consider the ineffectual position of the Church in modern civilisation---and what nonsense to talk about the Church as the greatest and finest product of human history!"
 True enough, the authority of the Church is failing in many quarters.
-And that does not mean only the external authority of what you might call a statutory Church, a great institutional Church, a great organised Church like Rome, for ex-
+And that does not mean only the external authority of what you might call a statutory Church, a great institutional Church, a great organised Church like Rome, for example.

-6 THE DIFFERENCE BETWEEN

-ample.
+[6]{.pagenum}
 It means much more than that.
 It means that the authority of the whole Church is weakened in respect of the inward and spiritual matter which it contains and preaches, and which makes it what it is.
-The Church is ? there as the vehicle of the power of the Holy
+The Church is there as the vehicle of the power of the Holy
 Ghost and of the authority of the saving
-God a God, that is, who is saving not groups here and there, but the whole of human society.
+God---a God, that is, who is saving not groups here and there, but the whole of human society.
 But a spiritual authority for man altogether is at a discount.
 Perhaps we have brought that in some measure upon ourselves.
 Perhaps, too, it was historically necessary.
-But, necessary or not, it is a matter of fact that our Pro- testantism has developed often into a master- less individualism which is as deadly to Christian life as an over-organised institution like Rome.
+But, necessary or not, it is a matter of fact that our Protestantism has developed often into a masterless individualism which is as deadly to Christian life as an over-organised institution like Rome.
 Many spiritual people to-day find it difficult to make their choice between the two extremes.